 Half Day CBD – Within just 4 months of launching our 360° growth strategy we exceeded Half Day's expectations by growing their sales by 173%, growing their monthly subscribers by 250%, and tripling their new traffic to the website.

-Tamara Biljman is a content strategist for ConversionAdvocates, a conversion rate optimization agency proudly ranked #3 out of 2560 CRO agencies worldwide.
+Tamara Biljman is a content strategist for ConversionAdvocates, a conversion rate optimization firm proudly ranked #3 out of 2560 CRO agencies worldwide.
 She’s an inbound marketer addicted to omnichannel strategies, and she has a serious thing for heavily branding everything she touches.

-The interface is very user friendly, you can easily customize your emails and provide your leads and/or existing clients with a highly branded content tailored to their needs.
+The interface is very user friendly, you can easily customize your emails and provide your leads and/or existing clients with a highly branded blog articles tailored to their needs.
 Other than basic segmentation, which allows you to send them lead nurturing campaigns, you can offer your contacts exactly what they’re looking for based on their behavior.

 Thanks to the “award” system and triggered emails, you can easily nurture the relationship with your leads with automated messages, optimize content based on the received data, and lead them to the conversion point in the most natural way.